opendilab/DI-engine-docs/r2d3_en.rst

    :scale: 40 %

 - Supervision loss is critical to the performance of training.
 Due to the following conditions:
-1. Expert demonstration data may only cover a small part of the complete state space,
-2. The data does not contain, (a specific state, all possible actions) state-action pairs, Therefore many *state-action pairs* never appear in the expert sample.
+  1.Expert demonstration data may only cover a small part of the complete state space, 2.The data does not contain, (a specific state, all possible actions) state-action pairs, Therefore many *state-action pairs* never appear in the expert sample.
 If we only use the Q-learning loss to update the Q network towards the maximum Q value of the next state, the network will tend to update towards the highest of those inaccurate Q values, And the network will propagate these errors through the Q function throughout the learning process, causing the accumulation of errors to cause overestimation problems.
 Here the `supervised large margin classification loss <https://arxiv.org/pdf/1606.01128.pdf>`_ is adopted to alleviate this problem, Its calculation formula is:

   .. image:: images/r2d3_slmcl.png
      :align: center